Jaesuru/headless-it-lab/docs/01-setup-anydesk.md

 # AnyDesk Setup

 - This part explains the first steps in this project on how I conigured **AnyDesk** to manage my headless Windows desktop completely remotely.
 All you have to do is turn the computer on, and use another computer (in my case, a MacBook air) to remote into it.
+Why did I do this?
+Just for convenience and personal reasons.
+My old desktop was unused, but had a lot of storage and decent power to it-- and my MacBook?
+A little short on storage.
 <br><br>
 - Before we get started, this part is **optional**, but its fun little part that gets you familiarized with remote desktop configurations and using tools that are used in real-world environments.
 It also just saves space in my room, personally.
 <br><br>